AmyTinson/AmyTinson/README.md

 ## I'm a software developer with professional experience coding in JavaScript and Typescript.
 I utilize React, Koa, Amazon DynamoDB, AWS Lambda, and other things to make cool stuff happen in the cloud ☁️

-### Because I'm obsessed with learning, I also like to play around with Python and Go.
-I practice algorithms sometimes too, because I ❤️ clean, optimized, readable code.
+### Because I'm obsessed with learning, I also like to play around with Python, Go, and Ruby.
+### I practice algorithms sometimes too, because I ❤️ clean, optimized, readable code.

 #### 💻 I'm currently creating a [game in React](https://github.com/AmyTinson/diy-game-engine) (a fun side project!)

-#### 🌱 I'm also currently learning Go and Python
+#### 🌱 I'm also currently learning Go, Python, and Ruby 💎
+> I've started using [exercism.org](https://exercism.org/) and it's a pretty great resource for those of you who learn best by doing!

 #### 👯 I'm looking to contribute to open source projects